jbamford/jbamford.github.io/_posts/2022-07-09-Magic-Miror-Build.markdown

  }
  {% endhighlight %}

-Since my frame border extends into the TV the scale transformation helps keep the picture centered within the visible area of the frame.
+Since my frame border extends into the TV the scale transformation(scale(.9) helps keep the picture centered within the visible area of the frame.

 ### Summary
 This project was a fun build that incorporated woodworking, hardware, and software.
 Seeing the magic mirror in person you can really appreciate the size of the completed build(almost 5 feet tall).
 Additionally, the pictures in this post do not do the quality of the mirrored surface and digital display justice.
 Both look really sharp!